Traditional Christmas Food From Around the World [With Photos!]

-Noche Buena, as Christmas dinner is known in the Philippines, is held after families attend the Misa de Gallo (“Mass of the Rooster”).
-Hamón (cured pork leg) or Lechón (spit-roasted pig) are the main feature.
-It’s co-stars are often quesa de bola (a ball of cheese), pasta, lumpia (spring rolls) and fruit salad.
+Noche Buena, Christmas dinner in the Philippines, takes place after families attend the Misa de Gallo (“Mass of the Rooster”).
+Hamón (cured pork leg) or Lechón (spit-roasted pig) are the main features.
+Their co-stars are often queso de bola (a ball of cheese), pasta, lumpia (spring rolls) and fruit salad.

 Christmas is a big deal in the Philippines.
-It’s known for having the longest Christmas season with Christmas carols starting as early as September and ending usually around January 9th with the feast of the Black Nazarene.
+Christmas carols start as early as September and end usually around January 9th, with the feast of the Black Nazarene.
 Official observance, however, is from December 16th until the first Sunday of the new year.

 Other items on the table may include mushroom salad, pickled herring, and Karelian stew.
-For dessert, joulutahti (tarts), piparkakku (Gingerbread), and rice pudding are served.
+For dessert, joulutorttu (tarts), piparkakku (Gingerbread), and rice pudding are served.